con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 The foremost lord of great munificence,[^36-1]
 Supreme upholder of great discipline,
-Steady maintainer of great tolerance,
+Intent supporter of great tolerance,
 With valour rooted in great diligence, (36)

 [^36-1]: Beginning in this verse the tantra lists the ten *pāramitā*s: 1. generosity; 2. discipline; 3. patience ('tolerance'); 4. diligence; 5. meditative concentration; 6. wisdom; 7. skilful means; 8. strength; 9. aspiration; and 10. knowledge.